 A couple of weeks back, the Australian Sports Technology Network had their inaugural conference and it was a huge success.
 Very well attended by people in the industry, there were very interesting talks and discussions with views from various perspectives.
-Anyway there’s a great summary of the event here.
+Anyway, there’s a great summary of the event here.
 What was less known was the Sports Technology Innovation Bootcamp that took place a day before the conference.
-It was the first ever bootcamp that was focused on sports technology innovation, commercialisation and entrepreneurship.
-I am not going into too much details about it, but at some point during the conversations, someone brought up ‘kickstarter‘, which is a rather popular online platform for sharing creative inventions with the community and asking for (financial) backing.
-In other words, crowd sourced funding.
+It was the first ever boot camp that was focused on sports technology innovation, commercialisation and entrepreneurship.
+I am not going into too many details about it, but at some point during the conversations, someone brought up ‘Kickstarter‘, which is a rather popular online platform for sharing creative inventions with the community and asking for (financial) backing.
+In other words, crowd-sourced funding.
 Put simply, if I have a great product idea and a working prototype, and I need more money to mass produce it, I then make a video telling everyone how awesome my product is, why they should ‘back’ it, and what (reward) they would get out if they do.
 The reward is usually the first batch of the mass manufactured product.
-Its a great concept and there has been many successful design and technology products that were launched from this platform.
-Quite a number of them being sports technology related projects.
+It’s a great concept and there have been many successful design and technology products that were launched from this platform.
+Quite a number of them being sports technology-related projects.